Already have a bachelor’s degree and want to become a teacher? Consider our transition to teaching program.

 (4) Both a bachelor’s degree from an accredited post-secondary educational institution and proof that the individual has passed the state approved content area examination in the subject area that the individual intends to teach.

 *In addition, you will need to provide three (3) letters of recommendation, a statement of purpose and official transcripts from all universities attended.
 Also, although not required for admission, except for Option 4 above, the Pearson content test is required prior to the internship.

-The Transition to Teaching licensure route requires the completion of a transcript evaluation prior to admission to the TTT program.
+The Transition to Teaching licensure route requires the completion of a transcript evaluation and credential review prior to admission to the TTT program.

 College of Education: Purdue University